terrorizer1980/plugins_task/src/main/resources/Documentation/task_states.md

   subtask = Subtask Properties

 [root "INVALIDS"]
-  applicable = is:open
   subtasks-file = invalids.config

 [root "Root NA Pass"]
-  applicable = -is:open
+  applicable = NOT is:open # Assumes test query is "is:open"
   pass = True

 [root "Root NA Fail"]
-  applicable = -is:open
+  applicable = NOT is:open # Assumes test query is "is:open"
   fail = True

 [root "NA INVALIDS"]
-  applicable = -is:open
+  applicable = NOT is:open # Assumes test query is "is:open"
   subtasks-file = invalids.config

+[task "Subtask APPLICABLE"]
+  applicable = is:open
+  pass = True

 [task "Subtask FAIL"]
   applicable = is:open